Wentril/kubernetes_workshop/course.md

 1. **Initial State**

     Setup two pods (nginx server and busybox client) in two different namespaces (`ns-a` and `ns-b`).
-For the server pod we will also need a service.
+For the server pod, we will also need a service.

     Apply the manifest [pods_and_namespaces.yaml](./examples/network_policy/pods_and_namespaces.yaml) to create two namespaces and two pods: